datacarpentry/image-processing/episodes/08-connected-components.md

 fig, ax = plt.subplots()
 plt.imshow(labeled_image)
-plt.axis("off");
+plt.axis("off")
 ```

 ::::::::::::::::  spoiler

 ## Color mappings

-Here you might get a warning
+If you are using an old version of Matplotlib you might get a warning
 `UserWarning: Low image data range; displaying image with stretched contrast.`
-or just see an all black image
+or just see a visually blank image
-(Note: this behavior might change in future versions or
-not occur with a different image viewer).

 What went wrong?
-When you hover over the black image,
+When you hover over the blank image,
 the pixel values are shown as numbers in the lower corner of the viewer.
 You can see that some pixels have values different from `0`,
-so they are not actually pure black.
+so they are not actually all the same value.
 Let's find out more by examining `labeled_image`.
 Properties that might be interesting in this context are `dtype`,
 the minimum and maximum value.